KubrickRubrik/Roflit/README.md

 #### Rules for using a riverpod provider (good and bad practice):

 - Good

   - providers should be created globally, not in class methods or field of class.

 - Good

+  - **read.watch** creates the provider cache (if it hasn't been created yet) and binds the provider to the widget.

+- Good

+  - **read.watch(Provider)** returns a state, the change of which will trigger the nearest build method.
+  - **read.watch(Provider.notifier)** returns access to the provider methods and the state at the time of this call, does not use the build method.

+- Good

   - **read.watch** should only be used at the build stage of Providers - declaratively!.